astronomer/docs/astro/manage-connections-variables.md

 #### Benefits

 - If you user `.env` file for local Airflow and your local metadata database is corrupted or accidentally deleted, you still have access to all of your connections and variables.
 - You can export environment variables from local Airflow to Astro using the Astro CLI.
-See [import and export Airflow objects](import-export-airflow-objects#environment-variables).
+See [Import and export connections and variables](import-export-connections-variables.md#environment-variables).
 - In case you want to override variables in the Airflow UI, Airflow variables set in environment variables take precedence over Airflow UI variables.
 See [Environment variable priority](environment-variables.md#environment-variable-priority)
 - On Astro, you can create your connections and variables as environment variables from the Cloud UI.
 See [use environment variables](environment-variables.md#set-environment-variables-in-the-cloud-ui) for more details.
 - Environment variables marked as **Secret** are encrypted in the Astronomer control plane.
 See [How environment variables are stored on Astro](environment-variables.md#how-environment-variables-are-stored-on-astro) for details.